SamanthaYoong/Case-Study-Improving-Wego-Conversion-Through-Real-Time-Pricing-Funnel-Intelligence/README.md

 📌 Inaccurate or delayed pricing data or/and poor search relevance or mismatched results

-This stage focuses on validating hypotheses and _isolating key variables_ impacting conversion rate.
+This stage focuses on validating hypotheses and _isolating key variables (poor search relevance)_ impacting conversion rate.

 ---